PaggieZ/ADI_SWFAE_Intern_Public_Repo/AD-APARD32690-SL/readTempSensor/readTemp/README.md

 - **6/27/2025**
   - Explore the Asynchronous peripheral API (USE_ASYNC)
   - Modify the code to perform non-blocking transaction
-  - replacing MAX78000FTHR with AD-APARD32690-SL
+  - :white_check_mark: replacing MAX78000FTHR with AD-APARD32690-SL
     - :white_check_mark: single temperture reading
-    - read temperature through on-board switch interrupt
+    - :white_check_mark: read temperature through on-board switch interrupt
 - **6/24/2025**
-  - :white_check_mark:learn how to use the push buttons by reading MAX78000FTHR datasheet and the GPIO example code
+  - :white_check_mark: learn how to use the push buttons by reading MAX78000FTHR datasheet and the GPIO example code
-  - :white_check_mark:implement the interrupt such that when a button is pushed, a temperature reading is displayed on the serial monitor
+  - :white_check_mark: implement the interrupt such that when a button is pushed, a temperature reading is displayed on the serial monitor
-  - :arrow_down:perform continuous reading until keyboard interrupt
+  - :arrow_down: perform continuous reading until keyboard interrupt
-  - :arrow_down:resample when the return value is invalid (0xFF)
+  - :arrow_down: resample when the return value is invalid (0xFF)
 - **6/18/2025**
   - :white_check_mark: find MXC_SPI_MasterTransaction() definition (line 188 in main.c)
   - :white_check_mark: understand the receiving process (after line 213 in main.c)